skafdasschaf/lilypond-tools/README.md

 - `info`: usage details

-## make_works_table.py
+## instrument_data.csv

-This script collects metadata from the `metadata.yaml` file in each repository and saves this data to a table (`works.csv`). `instrument_data.csv` contains metadata for this script.
+This table describes instruments (rows) via the following variables (columns):
+- *abbreviation* – abbreviation used in the scoring, the list of abbreviations, and score file names
+- *long* – full English name given in the list of abbreviations
+- *variable* – name used in LilyPond variables
+- *score_type* – name used for the score type on the title page
+- *relative* – start pitch for relative octave entry
+- *clef* – default clef
+- *autobeam* – should notes be beamed automatically? (false for vocal parts)
+- *default_key* – overrides key for transposing instruments; 'none' indicates no override
+- *incipit_clef* – clef in the incipit; 'none' indicates no incipit
+- *incipit_space* – horizontal space between incipit and staff
+- *second_template* – second variable template to add (for vocal parts and figured bass)

 ## read_metadata.py

+This script creates various outputs from information in `metadata.yaml`, depending on the subcommand given as first argument.

+### Subcommand `edition`

-This script converts information in `metadata.yaml` to a set of LaTeX macros and stores them in `front_matter/critical_report.macros`, which is subsequently imported by `front_matter/critical_report.tex`.
+Generate a set of LaTeX macros that can be imported by `front_matter/critical_report.tex`.
 Each of these LaTeX macros starts with `\Metadata...`.
 The mapping between YAML keys and macros is described below.

-`read_metadata.py` has a single optional argument `-t`, which sets the score type:
+- `-h`, `--help`: show this help message and exit
+- `-i`, `--input FILE`: read metadata from `FILE` (default: `metadata.yaml`)
+- `-o`, `--output FILE`: write the macros to `FILE` (default: `front_matter/critical_report.macros`)
+- `-t`, `--type TYPE`: select score `TYPE` for front matter:
   - `draft` (default):
     - set `\MetadataScoretype` to `Draft`
     - include critical report, changelog and TOC
     - do *not* print any scores
   - `full_score`:
     - set `\MetadataScoretype` to `Full Score`
     - include critical report, changelog and TOC
     - print the full score
-- any other value:
+  - any other value is interpreted as scoring abbreviation:
-  - set `\MetadataScoretype` to the value of the respective subkey of `parts` in `metadata.yaml`
+    - set `\MetadataScoretype` to the long form of the abbreviation
     - do *not* print critical report, changelog and TOC
     - print the respective score

+The long form of a scoring abbreviation is looked up [instrument_data.csv](#instrument_datacsv).
+The abbreviation may end in an Arabic number, which is converted to a Roman numeral (e.g., `vl2` -> "Violino II").
+Abbreviations can also be defined in `metadata.yaml` via the `parts` key (e.g., `clno12` -> "Clarino I, II in C").

-The script also obtains the following information from the git metadata:
+The subcommand also obtains the following information from the git metadata:
 - name of the remote repository `origin` (-> `\MetadataRepository`)
 - version of the most recent tag (-> `\MetadataVersion`)
 - date of the most recent tag (-> `\MetadataDate`)

-Furthermore, the script reads the LilyPond version from the output of `lilypond --version` (-> `\MetadataLilypondVersion`).
+Furthermore, the subcommand reads the LilyPond version from the output of `lilypond --version` (-> `\MetadataLilypondVersion`).

+### Subcommand `table`

+Collect metadata from several repositories and save it as a table.
+The subcommand requires a folder structure like root -> composer -> work.

+- `-h`, `--help`: show this help message and exit
+- `-d`, `--root-directory ROOT`: read metadata from all repositories in `ROOT`, assuming the folder structure root -> composer -> repository (default: current folder)
+- `-o`, `--output FILE`: write the table to `FILE` (default: `works.csv`)

+### Subcommand `website`

+TBD

 ### metadata.yaml